Double Star Calculator - Technical Documentation

 1. Final Probability Classification

-The resulting index serves as the final "Confidence Score" for the pair's Common Proper Motion (CPM) or Binary status:
+The resulting index serves as the final "Confidence Score" for the pair's Co-Moving (CoMov) or Binary status:

 Total Evidence Final Label Physical Interpretation